 Texas has dominated shale gas production in the U.S. over the past decade.
 The Barnett Shale was the sole producer in the early 2000s and accounted for about 66% of the U.S. shale gas production from 2007 to 2009 (Nicot 2012).
 Texas is subject to drought and wet period cycles that might become extreme with climate change and impact the water available.
 Water requirements are reported to the RRC of Texas.
 Surface water is owned and managed by the State and requires a water-right permit for diversions.
 Groundwater is owned mostly by landowners, but is generally managed by legislatively authorized groundwater conservation districts (Nicot 2012).
-Groundwater is generally available in each of the shale gas plays, and unlike surface water, groundwater is located close to production wells.
+Groundwater is located close to production wells.